mcclaskey/batch_fslstats/README.md

 # batch_fslstats
-batch_fslstats is a small set of functions that use FSL to get mean values for a set of .nii files and compile output to a csv file.
+batch_fslstats is a small set of functions that use FSL and python version 3.11+ to get mean values for a set of .nii files and compile output to a csv file.
 Can be run on a Mac, Linux, or PC.

 Mean values are calculated using the FSL call `fslstats -M`.
 This means that the output values are the mean intensity value of the .nii file, excluding empty voxels.
 [Read more about FSL here](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).